kazurayam/DrivingMultipleBrowsersInKatalonStudio/docs/index.md

 I wrote the source of this document in [Asciidoc](https://asciidoc-py.github.io/index.html) format, then convert it into Markdown format using [asciidoctor](https://asciidoctor.org/) and [pandoc](https://pandoc.org/).

-I used a shell scriipt [docs/indexconv.sh](docs/indexconv.sh), which was originally shared at <https://github.com/github/markup/issues/1095>

 Asciidoc enabled me to automatically include the latest source codes into the document.
-No manual copy&paste required.
+No manual copy & paste operation is required.
+This made may document authoring work productive.

+I used a shell script [indexconv.sh](https://github.com/kazurayam/FlaskrTestInKatalonStudio/blob/master/docs/indexconv.sh) to adoc to md conversion.
+This script was originally shared at <https://github.com/github/markup/issues/1095>